dlzhry2/immunisation-fhir-api/README.md

 Please note that this project requires that all commits are verified using a GPG key.
 To set up a GPG key please follow the instructions specified here: https://docs.github.com/en/authentication/managing-commit-signature-verification

+## AWS configuration: Getting credentials for AWS federated user account

+In the 'Access keys' popup menu under AWS Access Portal:

+**NOTE** that AWS's 'Recommended' method of getting credentials **(AWS IAM Identity Center credentials)** will break mocking in unit tests; specifically any tests calling `dynamodb_client.create_table()` will fail with `botocore.errorfactory.ResourceInUseException: Table already exists`.

+Instead, use **Option 2 (Add a profile to your AWS credentials file)**.